pwnorbitals/Recoder/README.md

 # Recoder
 Rust-based generic encoder/decoder/hasher

 This is my first real project using Rust.
 I hope to be able to support many encodings and hashes and make the tool as easy-to-use as possible.
+Please open an issue if the encoder you want or need isn't implemented.

 Feel free to give feedback on the code and send pull requests :)